RahilAlam929/RahilAlam929/README.md

 ### 🚀 BuildQuest

-A platform/project focused on building and experimenting with modern web technologies.
+A modern project focused on experimenting with web technologies and product development.

-**React • Next.js • TypeScript**
+**React · Next.js · TypeScript**

 </td>
 </tr>